javiplx/git-workflow-quality/README.md

 - number of different branches merged into (accounting for repetition and _inner_ merges))
 - number of branches contributed (merged) to

+Merges among branches can generate its own network diagram.
+The ideal result might have master in the center and layers around for topic branches, then subtopic branches and so on

 ### assigning commits to branches

 As merged branches are typically removed, we need some heuristics to recover removed branches.
 We